swefficiency/swefficiency/README.md

 ---

-# SWE-fficiency: Can Language Models Optimize Real World Repositories on Real World Worloads?
+# SWE-fficiency: Can Language Models Optimize Real World Repositories on Real World Workloads?

 **TL;DR** — SWE-fficiency is a *repository-level* benchmark for **performance optimization** (not bug fixing).
 Each task ships:
 - a full codebase,